Walsall's Green Spaces

 The borough's green assets are the responsibility of Walsall Council's Green Space Service.
 The service is accountable for the management and development of 1262 hectares of public open space and over 286 sites including parks, recreation grounds and informal open space, nature reserves, countryside sites, youth and children’s play facilities, sports pitch provision, allotments, community gardens, approximately 160,000 trees, buildings and infrastructure, horticultural features, lakes and ponds.

-The service also runs a diverse programme of community events and activities across the borough's parks and green spaces.
+The service also runs a diverse program of community events and activities across the borough's parks and green spaces.

 Walsall’s parks and green spaces are free to visit, however a charge may be made for some of the activities or events.